The following article is written by my friend Jeff Goins.

 My weekly UNFILTERED emails are completely free and contain some of my best writing.

-And on a regular basis, my publishers offer my books free to people (recently, God’s Favorite Place on Earth, Reimagining Church, Jesus Now, and From Eternity to Here were all free for a limited-time).
+And on a regular basis, my publishers offer my books free to people (recently, God’s Favorite Place on Earth, Reimagining Church, Jesus Now, and From Eternity to Here were all free for a limited time).

-However, publishers must charge for the books they publish because they cost money to produce.
+Regardless, publishers must charge for the books they publish because they cost money to produce.
 But the royalties I receive go to the poor and ministry expenses.
 (Those of you who know me are aware that my ministry is focused on helping the poor and the oppressed.)

 Again, I don’t demand an honorarium when I speak, and whenever I’ve planted or worked with a church, I’ve never charged a dime.
 My in-person ministry comes free.